1 0 6000 0 600 120 30 https://headerbidding.co 960 0

 -Ben Walmsley, Digital Commercial Director, News UK (Src)

-Though the inner-mechanism and transactional capabilities vary based on the machinations, generally, domain spoofing works by compromising the ad exchange or ad network or SSP.
+In the programmatic marketplace, generally, domain spoofing works by compromising the ad exchange or ad network, or SSP.
 The domain spoofers capitalize on the ambiguity of real-time bidding and supply the spoofed URL instead of the legitimate one at the bid time.

 Generally, there are four types of Domain spoofing:

-Domain spoofing can be easy-to-detect and sometimes, sophisticated enough to bypass the ad fraud prevention vendors.
-Hence, it’s imperative to know how can you be tricked.
-Luckily, domain spoofing isn’t intractable and you can deal with it one way or another.
+Domain spoofing can be easy-to-detect and, sometimes, sophisticated enough to bypass vendors preventing ad fraud.
+Hence, it’s imperative to know how you can be tricked.
+Luckily, domain spoofing isn’t intractable, and you can deal with it one way or another.

 Let’s start with the most common type of domain spoofing.